SAP/spartacus-docs/_pages/home/updating-to-version-2/updating-to-version-2.md

 - Spartacus 2.0 also requires Angular version 9.
 You must update Angular before updating Spartacus.
 For more information, see [Updating to Angular version 9](https://update.angular.io/).

-- If you are using `@nguniversal/express-engine` to implement Server Side Rendering, you must also update it to version 9 with `ng update @nguniversal/express-engine@^9.1` before updating Spartacus.
+- If you are using `@nguniversal/express-engine` for Server Side Rendering implementation, you must also update it to version 9 with `ng update @nguniversal/express-engine@^9.1` before updating Spartacus.

 ## Updating Spartacus